tool-belt/interface-forge/README.md

 ### Passing default values

 When creating an TypeFactory instance you must pass default values as the first parameter to the constructor.
-Default values can be either an object literal, a sync function returning an object literal, or an async function returning a promise resolving to an object literal:
+Default values can be either an object, a sync function returning an object, or an async function returning a promise resolving to an object:

 ```typescript
 // factories.ts